What Is the Best Wood for Exterior Trim? (With Pictures)

 Conclusion

-There are several types of wood that work well for outdoor use.
-The best wood out there is generally considered to be redwood, though this wood is quite expensive.
-On the other hand, pine is also very good and much cheaper, so it tends to be more common.
+Several types of wood work well for exterior sections of homes.
+The best wood out there is generally considered to be redwood, but it is quite expensive.
+On the other hand, pine is also very good and much cheaper, so it’s more common.

-When you’re choosing the wood, you’re likely going to consider the aesthetics of the wood, which means that you’re looking beyond practical applications.
-Therefore, while woods like redwood and pine may objectively be the best options, there may be another type of wood that fits your needs and style better.
+When you’re choosing wood, you need to consider the aesthetics of the wood, which means that you’re looking beyond practical applications.
+Therefore, while wood like redwood and pine may objectively be the best options, there may be another type of wood that fits your needs and style better.

 Featured Image Credit: Ksenia Makagonova, Unsplash